lildude/ha-addons/duckdns/README.md

 # Home Assistant Add-on: DuckDNS

-Automatically update your Duck DNS IP address with integrated HTTPS support via Let's Encrypt.
+Automatically update your Duck DNS IP address with integrated HTTPS support via Let's Encrypt or ZeroSSL.

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 ## About

 [Duck DNS][duckdns] is a free service that points a DNS (sub-domains of duckdns.org) to an IP of your choice.
-This add-on includes support for Let’s Encrypt and automatically creates and renews your certificates.
+This add-on includes support for Let’s Encrypt and ZeroSSL and automatically creates and renews your certificates.
 You need to sign up for a Duck DNS account before using this add-on.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg